danwing/cidfi/draft-wing-cidfi.md

 Streaming video only needs to be transmitted slightly faster than the video playout rate.
 Sending the video significantly faster can waste bandwidth, most notably if the user abandons the video early.
+Worse, as discussed in {{Section 3.10 of RFC8517}}, a fast download of a video that won't be viewed completely by the subscriber may lead to quick exhaustion of the user data quota.
 CIDFI helps this use-case with its network-to-host signaling which informs the client of available bandwidth allowing the client to choose a compatible video stream.
 This functionality does not need a CIDFI-